cocotb/cocotb/documentation/source/simulator_support.rst

 .. warning::

-    ghdl support is currently experimental.
+    GHDL support is currently experimental.
 Some features of cocotb may not work correctly or at all.

 Noteworthy is that despite GHDL being a VHDL simulator, it implements the :term:`VPI` interface.